-Closing costs are all the costs associated with transferring or resolving a mortgage and closing a house.
-The fees account for credit checks and title searches on the new owners, appraisals of the property, and any other costs associated with the transfer.
+Closing costs are all the costs associated with buying or selling a house.
+The fees account for everything from real estate broker commissions to credit checks and title searches on the new owners, appraisals of the property, and any other costs associated with the home sale.

 Continue reading this guide for everything you need to know about typical closing costs in NJ.

 Many factors influence the real amount that closing costs will set you back when you’re buying or selling a house in New Jersey.
 In general, the average you can expect to pay is usually between 2% and 3% of the total purchase price.

 Importantly, these costs are not considered fees.
 As such, they are not paid as a result of a transfer of title but in advance of closing a loan on a house in order to make the transfer.
 This makes a difference in terms of when and how you will pay these costs.